null

 Window Boxes 201: Learn to Plant Like a Pro

 Mother’s Day is May 12th!
-Shop window boxes and planters in time for the special day at Hooks & Lattice.
-Use code CONTAINS15 to save 15% off your purchase! #hooksandlatticepartner
+Shop window boxes and planters in time for the special day at Hooks & Lattice. #hooksandlatticepartner

 A 36-Inch Laguna Window Box from Hooks & Lattice filled with shade-tolerant plants.
 Design and photo by Contained Creations.